Freight Shipping from Baltimore to Wilmington

 How much does it cost to ship freight from Baltimore to Wilmington?

-Full truckload (FTL) rates from Baltimore, MD to Wilmington, DE currently range from $183-$225 for a standard dry van load over the 85-mile route.
+Full truckload (FTL) rates from Baltimore, MD to Wilmington, DE currently range $183-$225 (roughly $2.16-$2.66 per mile over 85 miles).
 LTL shipments typically cost $247-$472 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Baltimore to Wilmington?

-Standard FTL transit from Baltimore to Wilmington is approximately 2 hrs by truck over 85 miles.
+Standard FTL transit from Baltimore to Wilmington is approximately 2 hrs by truck over 85 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Baltimore to Wilmington freight?